-All staff have a responsibility to ensure the policy informs their day-to-day actions and that they apply the policy fairly and consistently.
-All staff have a role to play in keeping the policy alive throughout the school, including through providing mutual support to colleagues, and modelling the social, emotional and behaviour skills and high standards of behaviour expected from students.
+- All staff have a responsibility to ensure the policy informs their day-to-day actions and that they apply the policy fairly and consistently. - All staff have a responsibility to promote the fundamental British Values in lessons, extra-curricular activities and educational visits - All staff have a role to play in keeping the policy alive throughout the school, including through

+- providing mutual support to colleagues, and modelling the social, emotional and behaviour skills and high standards of behaviour expected from students. - All staff should challenge students to meet the school expectations and maintain the boundaries of acceptable conduct. - All staff should consider the impact of their own behaviour on the school culture